-- They’re well-organized,
+# They’re well-organized,

-- They have a variety of mutual interests,
+# They have a variety of mutual interests,

 # The desire that unites the members is unique and specific;

-- The representatives of such coordinated organizations aim to accomplish, protect, and uphold the values for which they are united.
+# The representatives of such coordinated organizations aim to accomplish, protect, and uphold the values for which they are united.

-Then What is a Pressure Group?
+What is a Pressure Group?

-The Pressure Group, on the other side, is an interest group that puts force on the government or decision-makers to satisfy their interests.
+The Pressure Group, on the other hand, is an interest group that puts force on the government or decision-makers to satisfy their interests.
 It is essential to differentiate between an interest group and a pressure group.
 Interest groups can exist without trying to exert pressure on the government.

-What Exactly do Pressure Groups do?
+What Exactly do Pressure Groups Do?

 They aim to encourage, analyze, debate and mobilize public opinion on key public issues.
 In this phase, they educate and expand their vision, enhance their political involvement, and raise and express various issues.
 These organizations are seeking to bring about changes in public policy.

 Pressure groups often turn to strikes to pressure politicians, executive officers, and decision-makers.
 They also turn to boycott.
-Haven’t you seen judges, boycotting courts, students, their classes sometimes?
+Haven’t you seen judges boycotting courts, students, and their classes sometimes?
 Pressure groups use such practices to modify or eliminate government policies.

 What are Self-Help Groups?
 Why are they Formed?

-Self-Help Groups also are known as SHGs are informal groups of individuals who want to work together to find ways of improving their living conditions.
+Self-Help Groups are also known as SHGs are informal groups of individuals who want to work together to find ways of improving their living conditions.